SapanaDashoni15/MedSarthi/README.md

 2. Install all necessary dependencies and libraries as specified in the repository.
 3. Install requirements for streamlit app pip install -r requirements.txt
 4. Set up the environment and configure the solution parameters according to your requirements.
-5. To Check results run - streamlit run app.py
+5. To Check results run - streamlit run app.py or python -m streamlit run app.py (if python version not 3.1 or less)

 #Youtube Demo
 https://youtu.be/0VZJMe06zjw